feuplebian/git-futz/README.md

   since the script rewrites history, and the `pre-push` hook (see:
   `.git/hooks/pre-push.sample`) runs _after_ determining the commits
   that should be pushed.

-# TODOs

-Preserve committer name & email, currently it is assumed the original committer was the person running the script.
-Since this is a branch with unpublished commits, it seems like a reasonable assumption, but strictly speaking it may not be the case.